 The Changing Landscape of ITSM Technology and Why It May Be Time To Upgrade

-The world of service management and service delivery had evolved quickly over the last few years, especially in the wake of the pandemic.
-And for many businesses and organizations, this has created a situation where the IT Service Management (ITSM) or IT Service Desk software in use is now outdated.
 Maybe you had a rudimentary ticketing system you custom-built 10 years ago and it made sense then, but it’s missing critical elements like a service portal and knowledge base that you need now.
-Or it’s dated and lacks workflow and automation modern ITSM systems provide out-of-the-box.
+Or maybe it’s an ITSM tool that’s dated and lacks the workflow and automation modern ITSM systems provide out-of-the-box.

-For all these reasons and more, a lot of organizations are now out shopping for new ITSM software and finding that the ITSM world has changed dramatically since the last time they were in the market.
-Not only is your platform expected to have a self-service portal and a highly indexed knowledge base, but it’s also expected to have full support for ITIL with asset management and change management.
-In addition, you want your ITSM to include the ability to automate and integrate systems using a tool like iPaaS.
-With iPaaS you can supercharge your ITSM and automate common and repeatable processes throughout your organization.
+Now, not only is your platform expected to have a self-service portal and a highly indexed knowledge base, but it’s also expected to have full support for ITIL with asset management and change management.
+In addition, you want your ITSM to include the ability to automate and integrate systems.

 Enterprise Integration and Automation are Changing the Service Desk